 Entertaining should be fun… Make your dinner memorable, it really is “All In The Details” Set the mood with your table… Remember, we experience with our eyes then our taste buds.

 A centerpiece doesn’t have to be elaborate.
 Fresh cut flowers in a mason jar are cute but tie the jar with a scrap of fabric or twine and it adds texture.
 Cut some greens from the shrubs in your yard and put them in a pretty vase to add some natural elements.
 Visit “Details” to find your inspiration piece or scour your house for elements to use.
-Lanterns, and garden statuaries can make a great garden themed table.
+Lanterns and garden statuaries can make a great garden themed table.
 Looking for a more elegant table?
-Mix crystal candle sticks of varying heights.
-Use all white for a dramatic effect or add a pop of color for the surprise.
-Really, let your imagination run wild… I always remember my first lunch at a Ritz Carlton, they use Cobalt Blue water glasses.
+Mix crystal candlesticks of varying heights.
+Use all-white for a dramatic effect or add a pop of color for the surprise.
+Really, let your imagination run wild… I always remember my first lunch at a Ritz Carlton, they use Cobalt Bluewater glasses.
 That simple touch made the table so memorable.

 Create interest with your tableware, use different textures, shapes, and sizes.
 Don’t forget to add layers, placemats, chargers, and different sized plates.
 You can use fabric napkins or paper napkins just make them special.
 Instead of a charger use a wood slab or slate tile or even an artificial wreath.
 Use craft paper for your placemat, you can use a sharpie to write your guest name or for a casual event, write a “what would you do?
-Question under the plate.
+The question under the plate.
 That is a great conversation starter.
 Remember it’s okay to mix fine crystal with melamine or your china with mason jar glasses.
 Elevate your mason jar with a colorful paper straw.
-Make your china more casual by using a burlap table runner of placemat.
+Make your china more casual by using a burlap table runner or the placemat.
 You can have a monochromatic table that can be just as interesting as a bright and colorful table….
 For a neutral table setting use flowers to set the mood… Use all white flowers but different varieties and don’t forget the greenery this will break up the whites.
-Add some white linens, some white dishes and some candles for ambiance.
+Add some white linens, some white dishes, and some candles for ambiance.